JetBrains/resharper-devguide/Platform/Lifetime/CaseStudy.md

 > **Note** Note that there is no code to explicitly remove settings files.
 It is automatically handled by nested `Lifetime`s and the settings subsystem adding cleanup code to the given `Lifetime`.

 However, we also want to remove settings files when the extension is disabled.
-So, instead of calling the Settings subsystem with the extension's own `Lifetime`, `ExtensionSettingsLoader` maintains an instance of the `SequentialLifetimes` class.
+So, instead of calling the Settings subsystem with the extension's own `Lifetime`, `ExtensionSettingsLoader` creates a new `Lifetime` that is valid for the duration that an extension is enabled.
+Since this is a consecutive, non-overlapping duration, the settings loader uses an instance of `SequentialLifetimes` to manage this.

 When the extension is enabled, `SequentialLifetimes.Next` is called to create a new `Lifetime`, and this can be passed to the Settings subsystem when loading the files.
 When the extension is disabled, `SequentialLifetimes.TerminateCurrent` causes this settings file `Lifetime` to be terminated, running the Settings subsystem's callback, which removes the files.